I guess that I would qualify as a local beach travel expert. I have been going to the Carolina beaches since I was two years old.

 I have paid the fees to walk the New Jersey beaches, but I only made one trip Cape May.
 I just couldn't see paying a fee and wearing a tag on my bathing suit just to walk the beaches.

 I wandered the Cape in Massachusetts and Nantucket.
-I lived on the coast in Nova Scotia and enjoyed the beautiful beaches there and in Prince Edward Island.
+I lived on the coast in Nova Scotia and enjoyed the beautiful beaches there and in Prince Edward Island but even Prince Edward Island is no match for the beaches of North Carolina.

 I once went to a beach in Maine in the dead of winter.
 Along the way I have wet my feet on beaches in Hawaii, New Zealand, and Australia.